evgenyneu/quagga/templates/default.md

 * **File** - The content of each individual text file, specified between the `<file>`...`</file>` tags.

-* **Multi-part** - Used when the output prompt exceeds the `--max-part-size BYTES` limit, in which case the output is divided into parts, with each part having a part header and footer including the part number and total number of parts.
+* **Multi-part** - Used when the output prompt exceeds the `--max-part-size CHARS` limit, in which case the output is divided into parts, with each part having a part header and footer including the part number and total number of parts.
 The multipart template is defined between the `<part>`...`</part>` tags.
 These tags are placed outside the `<prompt>` tags, since they are only used when the output prompt is too large to fit in a single part.

 Note: the entire template must enclosed in the opening and closing `template` tags so that `quagga` can locate it in this document.